Preventing Cyberbullying: A Guide for Parents

 If your child is being cyberbullied, document the bullying messages or posts and report them to the relevant social media platform or authorities if necessary.
 Support your child emotionally, reassuring them that it’s not their fault and that you’re there to help.
 It’s also important to contact your child’s school to see if the bullying is happening among students and to work together on a solution.

 Encourage empathy and kindness in all interactions, both online and offline, to prevent your child from becoming a cyberbully.
-Discuss the impact that words and actions can have on others and set clear expectations for online behavior.
-Monitoring your child’s online activity and fostering an environment where they can talk about their online experiences without fear of judgment or punishment can also deter cyberbullying behavior.
+Discuss the impact that words and actions can have on others and set clear expectations for online behaviour.
+Monitoring your child’s online activity and fostering an environment where they can talk about their online experiences without fear of judgment or punishment can also deter cyberbullying behaviour.